 A new type of water meter makes it possible to monitor water temperature.
 It provides a minimum temperature value once day, on account of the battery capacity.
 In the first instance this capacity might seem limited, but a large-scale application makes it possible to draw up a daily ‘heat’ map of a particular area.
 By combining this map with other measurements taken in the same area, one can monitor the temperature of the pipe water and identify the ‘hot’ and ‘cool’ spots.
 This allows for the more accurate determination of (possible) risks, and the formulation of more targeted control measures.
-The measurements also serve to test a possible connection between reports of discoloured water and the temperature in the mains network.

 Up until now, the monitoring of water temperature in mains networks has only been done on an ad hoc basis, which has made the accurate identification of ‘hot’ and ‘cool’ spots difficult.
 The idea of the project is to make use of data-driven techniques to distil information and to use it for a dynamic ‘hot/cool-spots’ map.